tsvillain/portfolio/README.md

-# Retro 90s Portfolio Website
+# Terminal Portfolio Website

-A minimal personal portfolio website built with Next.js, TypeScript, and TailwindCSS, featuring an authentic early 90s text-based web aesthetic.
+A minimalist personal portfolio website built with Next.js, TypeScript, and CSS, featuring a clean terminal-inspired aesthetic with modern monospace typography.

 ## 🎨 Design Philosophy

-This portfolio embraces the nostalgic charm of early web design with:
+This portfolio embraces a clean, terminal-inspired design with:

-- **Text-first approach**: No images or decorative elements
+- **Text-first approach**: Minimalist design focused on content
-- **Classic typography**: Monospaced fonts (Courier New, Source Code Pro)
+- **Terminal aesthetic**: Monospace fonts (JetBrains Mono) with terminal-style prompts
-- **Retro color scheme**: Black text on light background with blue hyperlinks
+- **Modern color scheme**: Dark theme with light text and accent colors
-- **Simple layout**: Top-down structure with proper semantic HTML
+- **Clean layout**: Simple structure with proper semantic HTML
-- **Subtle retro effects**: CRT scanline overlay and pixelated textures
+- **Responsive design**: Optimized for mobile, tablet, and desktop

 ## 🚀 Features

-- **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **Theme Support**: Light, dark, and system theme options with persistence
+- **Terminal Navigation**: Clean navigation with active state indicators
 - **Semantic HTML**: Proper use of headings, paragraphs, and lists
 - **Accessibility**: WCAG compliant with proper contrast and navigation
 - **Fast Performance**: Optimized for speed with minimal dependencies